thoughtspot/thoughtspot.github.io/_appliance/cloud.md

 ## Heterogeneous cluster configuration

-Prior to the 5.3 release, each node in a cluster had the same configuration and resources (CPU/RAM).
-All services ran on all nodes.
-With heterogeneous clusters, different nodes in the cluster run different services.
-This allows the size of each VM in the cluster varies to match the resource needs for each service.
-This  reduces the cost of the cluster for large cluster sizes since the cost of compute is more optimized than it was in previous releases.
+Prior to the 5.3 release, each cluster was homogeneous.
+Each node in a cluster had the same configuration and resources, and ran the same services.
+With heterogeneous clusters, now different nodes in the cluster run different services.
+Each VM in the cluster is sized to match the resource needs of each service.
+This configuration reduces the cost of the cluster for large cluster sizes, since the compute cost is more optimized than the homogeneous configuration in previous releases.

 ## ThoughtSpot cloud instance types